Anthropology 102 - Human Ways of Life » Spring 2021 » Topic 9 Quiz Sex and Gender

 The Hijra say that they are neither man nor woman because (ideally) they:

-A. are impotent, do not menstruate and are abstinent
+A. do not menstruate and are abstinent

 B. are impotent